 Because of many things, Berlin is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Berlin really has some of the features that families look for when choosing a good community to raise children.
 Is Berlin perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Berlin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.60% of adults in Berlin have a bachelor's degree or even advanced degree.
+The citizens of Berlin are very well educated compared to the average community in the nation: 38.96% of adults in Berlin have a bachelor's degree or even advanced degree.

-The per capita income in Berlin in 2010 was $40,865, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,460 for a family of four.
+The per capita income in Berlin in 2010 was $45,324, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $181,296 for a family of four.

 The people who call Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berlin residents report their race to be White, followed by Asian.
-Important ancestries of people in Berlin include Polish, Irish, German, and French .
+Important ancestries of people in Berlin include Italian, Polish, Irish, German, and French.

 The most common language spoken in Berlin is English.
 Other important languages spoken here include Polish and Italian.